MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Open the Company Setup window.
 (Administration \>\> Setup \>\> Company \>\>
     Company)

-2. Enter your company’s VAT registration number in the Tax Registration field.
+2. Enter your company's VAT registration number in the Tax Registration field.

 3. Choose the Options button to open the Company Setup Options window.